jc23729/node-express-2/conceptual.md

 - What is a JWT?

+JWT, or JSON Web Token, is a safe and secure method of transmitting information between parties, such as between server and client.

 -Make request with username/password to AJAX login route -Server authenticates & returns token in JSON
 -Token is encoded & signed with open standard, “JSON Web Token” -Front-end JavaScript receives token & stores (in var or localStorage)
-- For every future request, browser sends token in request

-Server gets token from request & validates token
+- For every future request, browser sends token in request -Server gets token from request & validates token

 - What is the signature portion of the JWT?
 What does it do?